adeeelsameer/RFP-AI-Reader/README.md

-# 🧠 RFP AI Reviewerr
+# 🧠 RFP AI Reviewer

 A Retrieval-Augmented Generation (RAG) web application that allows users to upload large RFP PDF documents and ask questions about the content.
 It uses a **Flask backend** for processing and **React frontend** for interaction.